UAE blocks missiles as Yemen's Houthis attack region's business hub | Headlines

 The foreign ministry of the UAE, part of the six-nation Gulf Cooperation Council (GCC), called the attack a "criminal escalation" and said it had a right to respond.
 The Houthis have repeatedly carried out cross-border missile and drone attacks on Saudi Arabia, but with their first attack on the UAE on Jan.
 17 raised the stakes of a conflict https://www.reuters.com/world/middle-east/who-is-fighting-yemens-war-2021-12-07 largely seen as a proxy war between Saudi Arabia and Iran.

 The UAE defence ministry said it had destroyed two ballistic missiles on Monday with no casualties.
-The Houthi military spokesperson, Yahya Sarea, said the group had fired Zulfiqar ballistic missiles at al-Dhafra airbase in Abu Dhabi, which is used by the United States, and other "sensitive targets".
+The Houthi military spokesperson, Yahya Sarea, said the group had fired Zulfiqar ballistic missiles at al-Dhafra airbase, used by U.S. forces, and other "sensitive targets".
 He said it had also launched drones towards Dubai.

 "We advise foreign companies and investors in the UAE to leave as it has become unsafe," he said, adding the group was ready to "meet escalation with escalation".
 Air strikes on Yemen, which the coalition says are aimed at crippling Houthi capabilities, killed at least 60 people in Saada province on Friday, and about 20 people in the Houthi-held capital Sanaa on Tuesday.

+The Emirati ambassador to Washington, Yousef al Otaiba, tweeted that close cooperation with the United States had helped to deflect the attack.
 The U.S. embassy issued a rare security advisory for the UAE, urging its citizens to "maintain a high level of security awareness".

+A spokesperson for U.S. Air Forces in the Middle East said U.S. forces had "successfully reacted to multiple inbound threats during an attack near Abu Dhabi".
 RISK CALCULATIONS

 "This is absolutely an escalation and changes the regional dynamic," said Karen Young, director at the Middle East Institutes' Economics and Energy Programme.
 "The safety of the GCC now has risk calculations that approach what we know in other parts of the Middle East," she said, citing potential risks to energy pipelines and production facilities as well as civil aviation.